 This section describes the aquatic habitats and species that occur in the Lake Champlain Segment of the Project area, except for protected and sensitive species, which are discussed separately in Section 3.1.5.
-The aquatic portion of the cable either would be buried below the lakebed or, in deep areas (greater than 150 feet), would lay on top of the lakebed and be covered with concrete mats.
+The aquatic portion of the cable either would be buried below the lakebed or, in deep areas (greater than 150 feet), would lay on top of the lakebed and expect to self-bury.